Updated Jan. 1, 2019 to incorporate the new tax law.

 We’ll dive into the specifics about the home office tax deduction below.
 The key takeaways you should know are:

-- You must use your home office exclusively for business
+- You must use your home office only for business

 - There are two methods to calculate the write-off for business use of home